pforret/jekyll.forret.com/_posts/2020/2020-05-30-simple-remote-portrait-photography.md

 [https://www.instagram.com/p/3cNIHxyB6t/](https://www.instagram.com/p/3cNIHxyB6t/)

 But this limits the distance between model and camera (no full body shots), it limits the movement and makes some shots impossible.
-So let&#8217;s look at how the phone can be positioned so that the model does not need to hold it.
+So let's look at how the phone can be positioned so that the model does not need to hold it.

 ### Let your phone stand